UKCloud/documentation/articles/other/other-how-view-status-info.md

     2. Click the link in the confirmation text message you receive to manage your subscriptions.

-4. To receive webhook notifications, click the code icon (**<>**), enter the URL to send the webhook to and the email address to send any associated error messages to, then click **Subscribe to Notifications**.
+4. To receive webhook notifications, click the code icon (**<>**), enter the URL of the endpoint to send the webhook to and the email address to send any associated error messages, then click **Subscribe to Notifications**.

     ![Subscribe via Webhook](images/other-status-notification-webhook.png)

+    You'll need to set up an endpoint to receive the webhook requests.
+For more information, see the Atlassian Statuspage documentation: [Webhook Notifications](https://help.statuspage.io/help/webhook-notifications).

 5. To subscribe to the Atom/RSS feed, click the RSS icon and then click the **Atom Feed** or **RSS Feed** link.